North Tyneside Mental Health Alliance Celebratory and Networking Event

 Person with microphone wearing black jumper.

 The North Tyneside Mental Health Alliance was established in 2022 to build a place-based alliance of voluntary, community and social enterprise sector organisations (VCSE), ready for partnership working and procurement.
-It is funded by North Tyneside Integrated Care Board as part of its Community Mental Health Transformation Plan, managed by VODA and currently has 47 member organisations.
+Managed by VODA, it is funded by North Tyneside Integrated Care Board as part of its Community Mental Health Transformation Plan.
+The Alliance currently has 47 member organisations.

-In November, the Alliance organised a Celebratory and Networking event and 74 delegates from the VCSE sector and statutory services gathered together at Wallsend Memorial Hall.
-They were able to network, celebrate achievements and forge relationships that would impact on the support they can provide for the people of North Tyneside in the future.
+In November 2024, the Alliance organised a Celebratory and Networking event for 74 delegates from the VCSE sector and statutory services.
+Gathered at Wallsend Memorial Hall, the were able to network, celebrate achievements and forge relationships that would impact on the support they can provide for the people of North Tyneside.
 There were a number of informative presentations delivered throughout the morning:

 • Nearly 7000 VCSE employing nearly 38,000 people